npower's Warm Home Discount

 What is the Warm Home Discount?

-The government and energy suppliers are running a scheme to help households in England, Scotland and Wales who need it most to get a rebate from their electricity bill.
+The government and energy suppliers are running a scheme to help those at risk from fuel poverty in England, Scotland and Wales get a rebate from their electricity bill.

-npower customers are eligible for the Broader Group Warm Home Discount if they are in receipt of any of the following:
+You may be eligible for npower’s Broader Group Warm Home Discount if you receive any of the following: